kramse/howto-camps/huskeliste-bornhack2017.md

 ## Special BornHack 2017
 HLK NOC stuff
+- [ ] Apply for temp resources IPv4, IPv6 and ASN from RIPE NCC
 - [ ] Danbit armored fiber cables
+- [ ] Core switches
+- [ ] Core routers will be SRX - probably in stateless mode
+- [ ] SFPs, thank you flexoptics!
 - [ ] Unifi AP and power
 - [ ] AV-cables patch kabler
+- [ ] Extension cords for my network stuff
+- [ ] Electrical tools, screwdriver with voltage tester
+- [ ] Wire stripper
+- [ ] IPv6 enabled cable with built-in firewall

 ## Village Infrastructure and Network stuff for fun
 Play around with tech is what I do, what is your hobby?